-- (a) Timetable the impromptu question section immediately after the call to order and other necessary formalities. - (b) Timetable the prepared speech section after the main course. - (c) Follow mandatory judging procedure for the Public Speaking function at all levels (ref Chapter 2.4.4) - (d) Impromptu speeches: - All Contestants (except the first speaker) retire to a sound proof room until called.
+- (a) Timetable the impromptu question section immediately after the call to order and other necessary formalities. - (b) Timetable the prepared speech section after the main course. - (c) Follow mandatory judging procedure for the Public Speaking function at all levels (ref Chapter 2.4.4) - (d) Impromptu speeches:

+All Contestants (except the first speaker) retire to a sound proof room until called.
 After speaking, they return to their seat.
-Contestants MUST be accompanied by one (1) male and one (1) female adult, whilst they wait their turn to speak. - (e) Prepared speeches: - Contestants remain in the audience until called. - (f) The scores of the Public Speaking section are tallied by the judging panel.
+Contestants MUST be accompanied by one (1) male and one (1) female, adult whilst they wait their turn to speak.

+(e) Prepared speeches:

+Contestants remain in the audience until called.

+- (f) The scores of the Public Speaking section are tallied by the judging panel.
 Those scores are added to the points awarded for the Interviews to determine the overall winner.
-The Interview scores are NOT to be reconsidered at this time. - (g) Usually, there will be only one Youth of the Year winner and one Public Speaker winner at all levels.
+The Interview scores are NOT to be reconsidered at this time. - (g) There will be only one Youth of the Year winner and one Public Speaker winner at all levels.
 One participant may win both sections.
-ONLY the overall winner can proceed to the next level of the Program.
-(There may be circumstances, where by prior agreement, the top two or three scoring contestants proceed to the next level). - (h) The Chairperson of the Judging Panel is to be the only person to announce the winning participants to the assembled gathering (ref Chapter 2.4.5).
+ONLY the overall winner can proceed to the next level of the Program. - (h) The Chairperson of the Judging Panel is to be the only person to announce the winning participants to the assembled gathering (ref Chapter 2.4.5).
 NOTE.
-Second placing to be confided to Program Chairperson in the event of illness - or other cause of withdrawal of winner.

-(i) Certificates, prizes and judges' gifts should be presented at the conclusion of the - Public Speaking function. (ref Chapter 7.3) - (j) In closing your Club judging, announce details of the next level of judging. - (k) Write letters of appreciation to Judges and Contestants as soon as possible after the Club judging.
+Second placing to be confided to Program Chairperson in case of illness or other cause of withdrawal of winner. - (i) Certificates, prizes and judges' gifts should be presented at the conclusion of the Public Speaking function. (ref Chapter 7.3) - (j) In closing your Club judging, announce details of the next level of judging. - (k) Write letters of appreciation to Judges and Contestants as soon as possible after the Club judging.